Starehe Boys' Centre and School: Discipline

 Starehe follows a rank-based prefect system.
 A student may become a prefect from the second year at the school but never are full prefects.
 They only bear the rank of sub-prefect and are so confirmed during assembly where the Director announces their promotion.
 Promotion through the ranks is assessed by School Prefects (normally referred to as House Captains), who form the Cabinet of the School.
 Any potential prefect is vetted by the Cabinet, which consists of the School Prefects, the School Captains and the Director.

 Commoners are divided according to year.
 Those in Form One and Two are Junior Boys, Form Three and Four are Senior boys.
 Starehe also has a technical training institute called Starehe Technical Training Institute for post Secondary education.
-Starehe Institute students are referred to as "collegers".
+Starehe Institute students are referred to as "Form Five's".

 When corporal punishment was legal in Kenya, only the Director was allowed to use the cane at Starehe.
 This was so that he kept abreast of all serious offences in the school.

 Dr. Griffin took issue with the government's ban on caning, saying the government was bowing to international pressure and that little thought had been given to the implications.
 It would lead to an escalation in indiscipline and a decline in educational standards, he said.